widelands/widelands/doc/sphinx/source/add-ons.rst

 Restrictions
 ------------

 The order of add-ons matters.
 Add-ons can be reordered in the in-game add-ons manager.
 Enabled add-ons will be executed from top to bottom.
-If you enable one add-on A that adds a new worker type that requires experience and another add-on B that modifies all workers' experience thresholds, the new worker's experience will be modified by B if and only if B is loaded later than A.
+If you enable one add-on A that adds a new worker type that requires experience and another add-on B that modifies all workers’ experience thresholds, the new worker’s experience will be modified by B if and only if B is loaded later than A.

 In the editor, world (but not tribes) add-ons will be run, allowing you to create maps with new worlds.
 The information which add-ons a map was created with is stored in the map file.
 When opening a map in the editor or starting a new game, the world add-ons required by the map will be enabled and all other world add-ons disabled.
 Therefore map designers need to choose the add-ons they want to use prior to launching the editor; the choice can not be modified later.
 Their choice of world add-ons will also be enforced whenever someone starts a game on that map.
 Script add-ons are ignored by the editor.
 Tribes add-ons are also ignored; therefore it is not possible to recommend an add-on-defined tribe as the default tribe for a player.